You can find the answers to some frequently asked questions about citizens’ assemblies below.

 -

-This depends on how the citizens’ assembly is run.
+It will be paid for by the government through our taxes and the cost will depend on how the citizens’ assembly is run.
 However, as an example, the Citizen’s Convention on Climate in France cost €5.6 million.
 Scotland’s Climate Assembly was budgeted for £1.4 million.
 We know ignoring the crisis is going to cost us much more.
 To give some perspective, running the House of Lords for a year in 2019 cost £117.4 million.

 - Who runs it?